taraokelly/Graph-Theory-Assignment/README.md

 ### Second Draft:

 In the first draft of the DB design, the room, time, and day nodes had nothing directly assigned to them to distinguish what year and semester it was assigned to.
-This would have be adequate if it were not for the inability to search for a rooms availabilty, overall available rooms or what module has been assigned to a specific room and time slot.
+This would have be adequate if it were not for the inability to search for a room's availabilty, the overall available rooms or what module has been assigned to a specific room and time slot.

 ```
 CREATE (year:Academic_Yr {name: "2017"}),